Skip to content

 • Length does not exceed 20 characters

-• Is unique within your tenant
+• The application name should be unique within your tenant environment

 • Random routes are recommended.
 Otherwise, use the following scheme for Cloud Foundry routes: {appName}-{tenantName}.apps.{region}.mindsphere.io.